ultraq/thymeleaf-layout-dialect/README.md

  - Resolved [Issue #21](thymeleaf-layout-dialect/issues/21), adding a `layout:substituteby`
    processor which works much like `layout:include`, but with the behaviour of Thymeleaf's `th:substituteby`.
- - Updated Thymeleaf dependency from version 2.0.15 to 2.0.16 since it's needed by the testing library.
+ - Updated Thymeleaf dependency from version 2.0.15 to 2.0.17.

 ### 1.0.6
  - Added a help/documentation file so that this dialect will appear in content